nthieu173/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0009-jwt-in-session-cookie.rst

    over time and implement a warning before it exceeds the size.
 Having this hard limit requires us to be judicious of what data is included in the JWT.
 A bloated JWT is not necessarily a benefit to overall web performance.

-   If the size limitation becomes a concern in the future, we may need to break up the JWTs into multiple.
-For example, separating authentication-related JWTs from authorization-related JWTs.
+   Separating the JWT into two, specifically its large signature, mitigates this issue significantly.

 #.
-Since the JWT Cookie, which contains user information, will not be accessible to the microfrontend JS code, we
+Since the **"JWT Header/Payload Cookie"** is accessible to the microfrontend JS code, it allows the microfrontend
-   will need another option to allow the microfrontend to get user information.
-Some options are:
+   to get user information directly and immediately from the cookie.
+Alternatively, we would have needed to:

    #.
 Add an extra round trip to get the user-data from a backend API, and then cache it in HTML5 Storage.
    #.
-Continue to use and expand the current `JS-accessible user-info cookie`_, which contain user-data.
+Continue to use and expand the current `JS-accessible user-info cookie`_, which contains user-data.
    #.
 Have the server populate the initial DOM with this data, but this would only work for server-generated HTML.

-   Note: we will explore these options and tackle this issue separately.

 .. _JWT sessionStorage and localStorage Security: https://stormpath. com/blog/where-to-store-your-jwts-cookies-vs-html5-web-storage#so-whats-the-difference
 .. _JS-accessible user-info cookie: https://github.com/edx/edx-platform/blob/70d1ca474012b89e4c7184d25499eb87b3135409/common/djangoapps/student/cookies.py#L151